Financial Planning for Chronic Kidney Disease Patients

 Pharmaceutical Assistance Resources

-Pharmaceutical assistance programs can help reduce medication costs for chronic kidney disease patients.
-Accessing multiple sources of assistance can substantially lower your out-of-pocket expenses for dialysis medications.
-Here are some resources to help you connect with pharmaceutical assistance programs for chronic kidney medication costs:
+Pharmaceutical assistance programs can help lower medication costs for people with chronic kidney disease.
+Using more than one type of assistance can greatly cut your out-of-pocket expenses for dialysis medicines.
+The following resources can help you find programs that offer support with chronic kidney medication costs:

 • BenefitsCheckUp: A free service provided by the National Council on Aging, BenefitsCheckUp helps you find programs to assist with medications and other health care expenses.
 It includes a comprehensive search of federal, state and private benefits programs tailored to the individual's health needs.